ethereum/consensus-specs/specs/capella/validator.md

 Stake belonging to validators that can safely be withdrawn from the beacon chain happens via an automatic process.

-There is one prerequisite task to perform before a validator can particpate in this automatic process: ensuring the withdrawal credentials are for the execution layer, i.e. having an `ETH1_ADDRESS_WITHDRAWAL_PREFIX`.
+There is one prerequisite task to perform before a validator can participate in this automatic process: ensuring the withdrawal credentials are for the execution layer, i.e. having an `ETH1_ADDRESS_WITHDRAWAL_PREFIX`.

 If a validator has a `BLS_WITHDRAWAL_PREFIX` withdrawal credential prefix, Capella adds the ability for a validator